readium/readium-css/docs/CSS12-user_prefs.md

 --USER__advancedSettings
 ```

-Possible values: `readium-advanced-on` | `readium-advanced-off`
+Supported value: `readium-advanced-on`

 Override class: None.
 This flag is required to apply the `font-family`, the `font-size` and/or advanced user settings.

-To switch back to the publisher’s styles, you can either change the value to `readium-advanced-off` or remove it.
+To switch back to the publisher’s styles, you can either set an empty string as a value or remove the property.
 This will disable all advanced settings requiring the flag.

 ### Reading Modes